Neelp20/to_do_list/README.md

     * Add, view and delete tasks functionality.
 * User friendly validation and error messages for smoother input handling.
 * Functionality to remove tasks directly based on the date and task description.
-* Option to exit the application at any time.
+* Option to close the application in the main menu.

 ## Structure